KidPudel/Iggy-s-Vault/gamedev/godot/groups.md

 Imagine you're creating an infiltration game.
 When an enemy spots the player, you want all guards and robots to be on alert.

 In the fictional example below, we use `SceneTree.call_group()` to alert all enemies that the player was spotted.
+This is way better than getting all elements from the loop to perform for example queue_free

 ```gdscript
 func _on_player_spotted():